Col-OSSOS: The Distribution of Surface Classes in Neptune's Resonances: Col-OSSOS TNO Sample

 \section{Col-OSSOS TNO Sample}

-The Col-OSSOS sample of $g-r$ and $r-J$ photometry of 92 TNOs includes 36 resonant TNOs in a variety of different resonant orbits.
+The Col-OSSOS sample of $g-r$ and $r-J$ photometry of 102 TNOs includes 37 resonant TNOs in a variety of different resonant orbits.
 This work utilizes the same $g-r$ and $r-J$ colors of the Col-OSSOS objects as \citet{fraser2021}.
 The photometry and orbital classifications of these targets are listed in Table \ref{tab:targets}, which is sorted by semi-major axis so that the members of each resonance are listed together.
-Col-OSSOS attempted to measure a magnitude complete sub-sample of the Outer Solar System Origins Survey (OSSOS) discoveries brighter than $m_r<23.6$ in the OSSOS E, H, L, O, S, and T blocks \citep{bannister2018}.
-There are currently 9 TNOs and two Centaurs which meet the Col-OSSOS selection criteria, but do not have Col-OSSOS $g-r$ and $r-J$ colors measured.
-The objects without current photometry are included in Table \ref{tab:targets} with `--' indicated for their Surface Class, and are primarily classical objects, but include one distant resonant TNOs, in the 17:9 resonance.
-We do not expect the small number of objects without color observations to significantly affect the interpretation of our sample, as the objects were not observed due to time loss as a result of poor weather, and an effort was made to observe the target list randomly.
-This should not introduce any significant selection biases that could impact the apparent color distribution of the Col-OSSOS targets.
-In Table \ref{tab:targets}, there are no clear trends in the unobserved targets (they span a range of discovery magnitudes, absolute magnitudes, and dynamical classes).
+Col-OSSOS was designed to measure a magnitude complete sub-sample of the Outer Solar System Origins Survey (OSSOS) discoveries brighter than $m_r<23.6$ in the OSSOS E, H, L, O, S, and T blocks \citep{bannister2018}.
+There is currently one Centaur which meet the Col-OSSOS selection criteria, but does not have Col-OSSOS $g-r$ and $r-J$ colors measured, because the object is currently in the galactic plane.
+The object without current photometry is included in Table \ref{tab:targets} with `--' indicated for its Surface Class.
+The single unmeasured Centaur should not introduce any significant selection biases that could impact the apparent color distribution of the Col-OSSOS targets, and in particular will not affect our interpretation of the surface distribution of resonant TNOs.

 \startlongtable